 If you suffer from a scratchy, watery, dry or a burning sensation you may be experiencing a form of dry eye.
-In order to properly diagnose this condition you should visit with one of our dry eye specialists.
-At your visit we will conduct a comprehensive exam to determine the severity and root cause of the dryness.
+In order to properly diagnose this condition, you should visit one of our dry eye specialists.
+At your visit, we will conduct a comprehensive exam to determine the severity and root cause of the dryness.

 Evaporative Dry Eye, which accounts for 86% of all dry eye cases is caused by blockages in the Meibomian glands located in your eyelids.

 This condition of the obstructed glands is known as Meibomian Gland Dysfunction (MGD).
 These glands are responsible for creating and secreting the lipid (oil) layer of the tears.
 When the glands are not working as they should, you don't have enough tear film oil.
 And your tears – which lubricate your eyes and keep them comfortable - evaporate too quickly.
 An insufficient oil layer can cause your tears to evaporate 4x-16x faster, leaving the surface unstable and not properly protected.